junjiezhujason/aegis/README.md

 ## Deploying the Documentation

-To create the documenation at http://jasonjunjiezhu.com/aegis/ for AEGIS, run
+To create the documenation with [MkDocs](https://www.mkdocs.org/) for AEGIS, run

     mkdocs gh-deploy